Skip to Main Content

 The court admitted the CONTRIBUTING FACTORS and INVESTIGATOR’S NARRATIVE.
 The court followed Federal Rule 803(8) and the United States Supreme Court ruling in Beech Aircraft Corp. v.
 Rainey 488 U.S. 153, which stated that “portions of investigative reports otherwise admissible under rule 803 are not inadmissible merely because they express a conclusion or an opinion.
 The form is shown below.

 As long as a conclusion is based on the factual investigation and satisfies the Rule’s trust with a requirement, it should be admissible along with other portions of the report.”
 Id at 170.
-The defendant did not raise objections to the report’s trustworthiness at the time report’s admission.
+The defendant did not raise objections to the report’s trustworthiness at the time of the report’s admission.

-In Griffin v.
-Carson, 2009 WL 1493467, (Tex.App-Houston (Ist Dist.)
-2009, a trial court required a redaction of the police report, which contained the officer’s opinion of the cause of the accident.
 In Griffin, the officer did not testify, and there was no evidence of the officer’s qualifications.
 The court held that the opinion testimony in the accident report should be excluded.
 See also First Transit, Inc v.
 Hector Alfaro et al., In the Fourteenth Court of Appeals No 14-14-00063CV, 2015.

 There, one officer relied on factual observations of another officer at the scene, and the crash report admitted into evidence was redacted as to the narrative opinion.
 In Texas, it is well settled that a trial court has broad discretion in deciding whether to admit or exclude this evidence.